 We understand that once you’re ready to begin recovery from alcohol dependence, we must act fast.
 In most cases, patients are able to start the treatment process on the very day they’re asking for help.
 All necessary clinical assessments and office requirements for TSM are conducted at this appointment in order to introduce medication immediately.
 Telemedicine options are available for those who wish to continue their recovery virtually.

-Send us a private, confidential message or call us at 937-365-HELP (4357) to talk with a member of our team to learn more about TSM and how it can help you recover from alcohol dependence.
+Send us a private, confidential message using the form below, start a LiveChat with us by clicking the bubble in the bottom right corner, or call/text us at 937-365-HELP (4357) to talk with a member of our team to learn more about TSM and how it can help you recover from alcohol dependence.